 Adults receive master’s level credit and students have an option of high school credit or dual enrollment/college credit if they are in their junior or senior years.
 All higher education credit options are through Southern New Hampshire University.

 In 2013, Helen Beattie of UP for Learning and Jane Feinberg of Full Frame Communications, collaborated to design and teach a year-long credit bearing course in Vermont called “Communicating School Redesign Through the Youth-Adult Partnership Lens.”
 A year later, Daniel Baron from the School Project Foundation joined the faculty, with a focus on dialogue skill development.
 CSR was developed in collaboration with the Agency of Education to ensure an accessible communications model to help schools build support for mandated changes – specifically personalized learning and proficiency-based assessment implementation.
 Rather than filling this void with an adult-only solution, UP for Learning offered a youth-adult model to address this critical task.
 During this time, a messaging theme of “Shaping Our Future Together” was developed.

 For a variety of reasons this theme was not sustained on a state-wide level.
 A number of the tools and strategies still include this logo and theme.The CSR initiative has been offered every subsequent year.
 In 2014 an Advisory Board was formed from leaders in the Governor’s Office, the Agency of Education, the Vermont School Boards Association, the Vermont Business Roundtable, the Vermont Student Assistance Corporation and the Partnership for Change in Burlington/Winooski.
 This board played a formative role in the early design of this initiative.
 CSR has become a core initiative of UP for Learning, and is offered every year.
 As of the 2017-18 school year, we have served 18 school teams.

-What people are saying about CSR
+What are people saying about CSR?

 The satisfying part about this work so far is realizing that I’m going to make a difference even though it might take longer then I would like.